More about us...

 CPPAC believes that empowering the individual leads to active and engaged participants in the group process.
 As the demands of work and family require that we function in the context of a group, our classes and workshops teach specific skills necessary for future success.
 Again, performance is our avenue to teach these invaluable life skills.

 Interested in joining our team of teaching artists?

-Cathedral Park Performing Arts Collective is now hiring teachers for classes listed below.
-Preference given to those who can commit to teaching these classes for the full season, September-June.
+Cathedral Park Performing Arts Collective is now hiring for the positions listed below.
+Preference given to those who can commit to teaching/assisting these classes for the remainder of our 2017-2018 season, February-June.
 Positions open until filled.
-Send letter of interest, three professional references, and resume to: email@example.com.
+To apply, send letter of interest, three professional references, and resume to: email@example.com.

 Our Staff and Instructors

 Cristina Marino is the Executive Director of Cathedral Park Performing Arts Collective and a co-founder of the organization.
 She is a native Oregonian and began playing the violin and performing in musicals at age 10.

 During high school Cristina began formal voice lessons and played violin in various chamber orchestras including the Corvallis Youth Symphony.
 She continued to develop her performance skills through musical theater and voice competitions.
 Cristina continued her music study at Lewis & Clark College, performing with the Lewis & Clark College Orchestra and in multiple opera and musical theater productions.

 At 24 years old, she worked her way through Portland State University for her Bachelors of Music.
 She received a scholarship to the San Francisco Conservatory of Music where she completed a Masters of Music in Vocal Performance.
 Since returning to Portland, she performs in and around the Northwest.